 You can significantly reduce the cost of custom hardware design and increase your product reliability by taking advantage of NI’s high-volume production capabilities and years of manufacturing experience.
 With flexible, volume-based pricing, NI can meet your controller-board price point so that you can meet your profit margin requirements.

 NI Single-Board RIO GPIC hardware is tightly integrated with LabVIEW graphical system design tools for the rapid development and validation of power electronics control algorithms.
 Using the LabVIEW graphical system design toolchain, you can reduce the time and risk associated with a complete embedded design by improving design efficiency.
-LabVIEW provides a unified graphical system design environment for all product development stages— from design to prototype to deployment.
+LabVIEW provides a unified graphical system design environment for all product development stages.
+This means that you can use the same "golden" control code across every phase of design, test, and deployment.

 At the highest level, FPGAs are reprogrammable silicon boards containing a matrix of reconfigurable gate-array logic circuitry.
 Unlike DSPs, FPGAs are not constrained by a specific set of instructions or hardwired processing units.
 Using prebuilt logic blocks and programmable routing resources, you can configure these boards for your specific power electronics control application.
 In the past, implementing a DSP application (such as a PWM inverter control algorithm) on an FPGA typically took much more effort than implementing the same application on a DSP.
 It required familiarity with hardware description languages (HDLs) for programming the FPGA board.
 In addition, it required designing a custom I/O board to interface with the FPGA.

 The NI Single-Board RIO GPIC addresses those challenges by providing an off-the-shelf board with all of the I/O you need for power electronics control, which you can program using the LabVIEW FPGA graphical environment.
-With LabVIEW FPGA graphical programming, you can define the logic in an FPGA board without knowledge of low-level HDLs (such as VHSIC HDL (VHDL) or Verilog) or board-level hardware design.
+With LabVIEW FPGA graphical programming, you can define the logic in an FPGA board without knowledge of low-level HDLs (such as VHDL or Verilog) or board-level hardware design.
+In addition, LabVIEW FPGA abstracts away complicated tasks such as timing constraints, I/O configuration, and place and route settings.

 Figure 3.
 Using LabVIEW FPGA to Design an FPGA Board